Myki

+The original Myki agreement with the Victorian government expired in November 2023.
+On 15 May 2023, the Victorian government announced it had signed a contract with Conduent, an American company, that will take over the Myki system for the next 15 years.
+The new system was reported to be rolled out by 2025.
+In May 2025, the planned upgrade was delayed by 18 months.

 History

+Trial period

 Myki replaced the Metcard ticketing system in metropolitan Melbourne, and various ticketing systems used by buses in some major regional cities.
 Work on the new public transport ticketing system for Victoria commenced in late 2002.
 In June 2003, the Transport Ticketing Authority (TTA) was established to procure and manage the new system.
 On 12 July 2005, the Kamco consortium was awarded the $494 million contract to develop the system, with the completion date being 2007.
 The consortium was made up of Keane Inc, Ascom, ERG, and Giesecke & Devrient Australasia.

 A pilot program was due to begin in early 2007, but was delayed by approximately a year.
 In February 2008, Public Transport Minister, Lynne Kosky, announced that the full roll-out of the system would not begin until the end of the year.
 By March the same year, the minister said that the system would not be operational until 2010.
 In April 2008, the TTA announced that it had stopped making service payments to the Kamco consortium after April 2007, because the project had not been delivered on schedule.

 The first field trial of the new Myki system was held on the Geelong bus network in late 2007, which identified problems.
 In August 2008 testing began on the Melbourne suburban train and tram networks.